No products in the cart.

 woman with fluent aphasia smiling and looking normal, which many fluent aphasia patients do

-In this article, we’ll discuss the symptoms and characteristics of fluent aphasia, along with ways to manage the condition.
+This article provides an overview of the symptoms and characteristics of fluent aphasia, along with ways to manage the condition.
+Use the links below to jump straight to any section:

 What is Fluent Aphasia?

-Symptoms of Receptive Aphasia
+Symptoms of Fluent Aphasia

-Some other symptoms of Wernicke’s aphasia include:
+Other symptoms of Wernicke’s aphasia include:

 • Difficulty understanding others